Interventional radiology uses high-tech image guidance equipment to carry out pinhole surgery, to treat patients and relieve their side effects.

 What’s more, the machine’s ultra-fast rotation means that even the most complex treatments can be carried out more quickly than before.

 As you can imagine, guiding wires through the body requires great precision and skill.
-With a new 3D intervention system, we will have the very latest imaging technology right here at The Christie, enabling us to take targeted therapy to the next level.
+Thanks to the new 3D intervention system, we have the very latest imaging technology right here at The Christie, enabling us to take targeted therapy to the next level.